-- A11 A hazard is defined as any condition, event, or circumstance which could induce an accident64. - A risk is defined as a combination of the likelihood of a hazard occurring and the severity of the accident that could result; e.g. the higher the risk, the more likely the accident will occur and / or the more severe will be the consequence. - A13 For example, bird activity in or around an aerodrome is a hazard to aircraft operations.
+- A risk is defined as a combination of the likelihood of a hazard occurring and the severity of the accident that could result; e.g. the higher the risk, the more likely the accident will occur and / or the more severe will be the consequence. - A13 For example, bird activity in or around an aerodrome is a hazard to aircraft operations.
 One risk associated with this hazard is that a bird strike causes an aircraft engine to fail resulting in the aircraft crashing, harming the pilot and / or the public. - A14 In general, a hazard exists in the present whereas the risk associated with that hazard is a potential future outcome.